-A feature key "SITE" and qualifier "note NOTE" are required to indicate modification of tryptophan in position 4 of the enumerated peptide with the value: "C-terminus linked via a glutaraldehyde bridge to dipeptide GK".
-Further, an additional feature key "SITE" at location 1 and qualifier "note NOTE" is required should be included to indicate the acetylation of the N-terminus.
+A feature key "SITE" and qualifier "NOTE" are required to indicate modification of tryptophan in position 4 of the enumerated peptide with the value: "C-terminus linked via a glutaraldehyde bridge to dipeptide GK".
+Further, an additional feature key "SITE" at location 1 and qualifier "NOTE" is required to indicate the acetylation of the N-terminus.